mvolkmann/blog/src/rust.md

 Add the following code in `src/main.rs`:

+TODO: Update all Rust server example code to match what is in rust-rest repo.

 ```rust
 use actix_web::{delete, get, post, put, web, App, HttpRequest, HttpResponse, HttpServer, Result};
 use parking_lot::RwLock;